TGSP1997/Diplo_Tracker/README.md

 * VIOU-Tracker
 ---
 # **Installation**
+Programm was created in Python 3.10.0<br />
 Execute the install.sh<br />
 It will create a venv-envirement and install the requierements

+---
+# **Structure**
+Tracker are implemented as Classes <br />
+Various helper functions exists to convert files

 ---
 # **Folder Structure of Metadata**